selidrium/Data_Analytics_Portfolio/README.md

 # Data_Analytics_Portfolio

+Welcome to my data analytics portfolio!
+This repository showcases a collection of my data analysis and data visualization projects.

-Portfolio of data analysis projects that emphasize on SQL and analyzing data for business needs
+Portfolio of data analytic projects that emphasize SQL and analyzing data for business needs